ManoOlmos/MyBlog/README.md

 # MyBlog
 Firebase test project

-To take a loot at the app, check myblog-78a66.web.app or myblog-78a66.firebaseapp.com
+To take a look at the app, check myblog-78a66.web.app or myblog-78a66.firebaseapp.com